Particular/docs.particular.net/nservicebus/operations/management-using-powershell.md

 ---
 title: Management using PowerShell
-summary: 'Install the infrastructure for NServiceBus on servers using PowerShell. '
+summary: Install the infrastructure for NServiceBus on servers using PowerShell.
+reviewed: 2016-03-17
 tags:
 - PowerShell
 - Cmdlets